topaklihuseyin/CMSSW/README.md

 ### Getting Started with CMS 2011/2012 Open Data
 This virtual machine image provides CMS computing environment to be used with the 2011 and 2012 CMS open data.
 The virtual machine is based on the CernVM (cernvm.cern.ch) and uses Scientific Linux CERN.
 All information about the CMS virtual machine can be found [opendata.cern.ch/record/252](http://opendata.cern.ch/record/252).

+As an alternative to using a virtual machine, you can run analysis code in a [Docker](https://www.docker.com/).
+If you want use Docker for analysis, [instructions for 2011/2012 data](http://opendata.cern.ch/docs/cms-guide-docker).

 ## Configure